ag9217/SudokuSolver/README.md

 Graphical Sudoku Solver written in C++ with SFML/TGUI.
 The solver uses a bruteforce algorithm to solve Sudoku puzzles.

 ## Usage
+The program can be used by either configurating the config file in the config folder or by using the GUI.

 In order to run the the solver, [SFML](https://www.sfml-dev.org/) and [TGUI](https://tgui.eu/) need be installed.
 In order to install the libraries on Linux, run the following commands:

 To install SFML